 If you think you’ve got a wart on your arm, don’t try and cut it out yourself, even if it’s a small one.
 Using scissors, nail clippers, or a knife to remove the wart will cause you pain and damage to the skin, leading to scarring.
 You also run a much higher risk of infection and complications.
 Only a physician can know exactly how to cut out a wart and how deep to go to remove all wart cells.
 They also have all the tools necessary to do the procedure with the least amount of scarring and side effects.

+To find out more details on skin tags vs warts, go here.
 Treatment for a skin tag is basically the same as a wart.
 You can choose from excision, cryotherapy, electrotherapy, or laser therapy.

 When it comes to warts, there’s really no part of you that isn’t susceptible to them.
 But just because you get one, it doesn’t mean that you have to live with it.
 Treatment is just a drugstore or doctor’s office away, and just like that, you can get rid of those warts for good.